norabolig/conjunctionSim/README.md

 # SatEvol
 ## Satellite Cloud Evolution and Close Approach Tracking

-This code reads satellites from a list of TLEs and propagates them in orbit around the Earth using the SGP4 model.
+This code reads satellite TLEs and propagates those objects on orbit around the Earth using the SGP4 model to a common epoch.
 At each time-step all satellites are checked for close approaches with other satellites and logged.

 ## How to run: